wikistreets/wikistreets-server/CONTRIBUTING.md

 ### Run the server

-The server currently runs by default on port `10520`.
+The server currently runs by default on port `10520`, but the port is customizable in `.env`.
 Assuming you have installed `nodemon` (if not, run `npm install -g nodemon` or `sudo npm install -g nodemon`), start up the server locally:

 ```
 npm run start-dev